Inground Pool Cost of Ownership: Fiberglass vs Concrete vs Vinyl

 If you are considering the purchase of an inground pool, you're already researching how much the pool will cost upfront.
 It's important!
 However, you’re probably also wondering what maintenance and repair costs you can expect to encounter as the years pass on.

-As you’ll see, the answer to that question largely depends on the type of pool you choose: concrete, vinyl, or fiberglass.
+As you’ll see, the answer to that question largely depends on the type of pool that you choose: concrete, vinyl, or fiberglass.

 Which Type of Pool Costs the Least, Long-Term?